vivek457443/task_management/To-Do-List-main/readme.txt

 - This app is not optimized for mobile devices.

-- For any questions or issues, feel free to contact the developer, Azim Baji Krishna.
+- For any questions or issues, feel free to contact the developer,Vivek Tiwari.

 "Please note that for the app to work properly, you need to host it on a localhost or a server.
 Simply opening the index file as a web page won't provide the required functionality."